 For the best results, I would recommend a Belgian waffle maker.
 The deep grooves in the Belgian waffle maker allow a crispier exterior with a chew factor.
 Mix fresh blueberries in the batter and a few drops of rosewater to make these overnight yeasted waffles extra special.
 You can also skip the blueberries and add only the rosewater, topping the waffles with fresh fruit.

 I absolutely loved the subtle rosewater flavor throughout the waffles.
 The floral addition combined with the pure maple syrup and fresh blueberries is a match made in heaven.
 In all honesty, I was worried if the combination of rosewater and blueberries would clash but it worked perfectly, neither one outshining the other.
-These waffles are great for freezing so time to make a big batch!
+These waffles are great for freezing so be sure to make a big batch!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.